 Dental implants are surgically placed into the jaw bone, and as the area heals, the body distributes more bone material to incorporate the new structure.
 The root form actually becomes a permanent part of your jaw.
 The disadvantages of this method are the extra expense and the surgical process that requires a healing period.
 But once healed, dental implants are like having your natural teeth back.
 Click here to learn more about dental implants.

-If you are ready to find the best solution for your situation, we’ll be happy to help you find an appointment or consultation time to fit your schedule.
+If you are ready to find the best solution for your situation, we’ll be happy to help you find an appointment to fit your schedule.
+And if you would like to come in for a brief complimentary consultation before your full exam, let us know.
 Just call our office or visit our request an appointment page.